Exact Regularity and the Cohomology of Tiling Spaces: Proofs

 Note that we have actually proved something stronger than Theorem \ref{general}, since we have obtained a formula for the error.
-This will become important when we consider 1-dimensional tilings, and some special 2-dimensional tilings, where for appropriate regions $e(P,R)=0$.
+This will become important when we consider 1-dimensional tilings, and some special 2-dimensional tilings, where for appropriate regions we can get the error term to vanish.

 \begin{proof}[Proof of Theorem \ref{ergodic}]

 This is an immediate corollary of Theorem \ref{general}.
 For any region $R$ of volume $V$, let $n$ be the number of times $P$ appears in $R$, and let $n_i$ be the number of times that $P_i$ appears.